 A former Western undergraduate student who returns to the University after an absence of five years or more may be given permission to start a new cumulative grade average.
 To be eligible, the student must be returning to Western as an undergraduate and cannot have taken any Western courses (including extension, correspondence, and cyber) during the five-year absence.
 The absence begins from the last day of the quarter of previous enrollment.

 The Fresh Start application deadline is the end of the first week of the quarter in which the student returns.
 The application should be submitted to the Registrar’s Office.
+Please contact the Registrar's Office at RORecords@wwu.edu for an application.
 Students who have been dropped for low scholarship, even if absent for five years or more, must pursue reinstatement.
 See the Reinstatement information in the University Catalog for more information.

 Undergraduates who might be considering applying for the master’s degree at WWU should contact the Graduate School office for information about the implications of having been given an undergraduate Fresh Start.